Doors Open Pittsburgh: History

-DOP’s first Annual Event (AE) in 2016 invited over 3,000 visitors into 39 historic, commercial, residential, and government buildings in Downtown Pittsburgh.
-With that event, Pittsburgh joined the ranks of more than 40 cities with “doors open/open house” events around the world, including New York, Toronto, and Paris.
-The AE continued as DOP’s single, signature event until early 2019, when bus tours were added.
-Since then, DOP has gone on to add a variety of tours and event concepts to its educational programming.
-The City of Pittsburgh was founded in 1758 and claims 90 distinct neighborhoods with many architectural treasures, both old and new, to explore.

-Many of the DOORS OPEN Pittsburgh tours tell the stories of marginalized groups, including the LGBTQ community, the Jewish community, and the BIPOC community.
-Other events feature the quirky side of Pittsburgh: guides share stories of cemeteries, public art installations, and long-forgotten performance venues.
-Regardless of a person’s background, DOP welcomes all persons to learn, appreciate, and engage with multiple communities in the greater Pittsburgh area by creating immersive and approachable content.
+DOP's first Annual Event (AE) in 2016 attracted over 3,000 visitors into 39 historic, commercial, residential, and government buildings in Downtown Pittsburgh.
+With that event, Pittsburgh became one of the 40+ cities with "doors open/open house" events around the world, including New York, Toronto, and Paris.
+In early 2019, DOP introduced bus tours, and since then, DOP added a number of tours and event concepts to its educational programming.
+A number of the DOORS OPEN Pittsburgh tours are dedicated to stories of minority groups, including the LGBTQ community, the Jewish community, and the BIPOC community.
+Other events feature the "quirky side of Pittsburgh" with stories of "cemeteries, public art installations, and long-forgotten performance venues".

 As of 2021, more than 16,000 tour goers have attended a DOORS OPEN Pittsburgh event.